 - Shalom Circle: Fourth Monday of each month at 10 am.
 Contact Janis Durham (email@example.com)

 - Sisters of Faith Circle: Third Thursday of each month at 10 am.
 Contact Pamela Smith (firstname.lastname@example.org)

 Quilters / Prayers & Squares

 Prayers & Squares is a prayer quilt ministry made up of women who enjoy sewing and fellowship.
 These quilters meet on the second and fourth Thursdays of each month in the Wesley Room upstairs at 10:15am, except during the summer (June through August).

 This quilting ministry makes quilts for those in our church who are ill, recovering from surgery, homebound, or facing a difficult time.
 The completed quilts are brought to the worship service so members of the congregation can tie a knot and say a prayer for the person who will receive the quilt.

 All who are interested in working on crafts are welcome.
-The group meets at 9:30 am on the first and third Mondays of the month downstairs in the Fellowship Hall.
-Participants should bring a lunch and their own scissors.
-The items made by the crafters are sold at the Holiday Boutique and Wendy’s Wish, and the proceeds are distributed to local missions.
+The items made by the Crafters are sold at the Holiday Bazaar, and the proceeds are distributed to local missions.

 In association with Bend Church’s focus on wellness, the church hosts several exercise classes each week.
-All classes except for Walk and Talk are supported by the donations of participants.
+All classes except are supported by the donations of participants.
 Newcomers are always welcome.
-For more information see the Calendar or call Parish Nurse, Sandy Clausen at 541-389-8078.
+For more schedules see the Calendar or call the office, at 541-382-1672 Ext 0.

 Balance class – offered Tuesdays at 10:45 am and Thursdays at 11:30 am.
 This class is designed to challenge our bodies with rhythmic movements to support our overall health, and prevent falls.
 Thursdays are more vigorous.